hishamarashini/pp3_last/README.md

 #### Deployment
 * This project was deployed using deployment method at Heroku and connected with Github,
     * Creating a new Heroku app
-    * Set the buildbacks to Python and Node Js in the order  as I get fron the template that i got from Love Sandwiches project.
+    * Set the buildbacks to Python and Node Js in the order as I get from the template that i got from Love Sandwiches project.
-    * Link the Heroku app to repositry
+    * Link the Heroku app to the repositry
     * Click on manual Deploy.
+    * Test the code in Heroku terminal after deployment

 #### Credits